Innu: New York Power Authority controversy

 Chief Grégoire's comments at a press conference in Albany, New York were translated, but whether from French or Innu-aimun is not clear.

 Natuashish and Sheshatshiu, Newfoundland and Labrador

 Innu have only been in Sheshatshiu since fur trading posts were established by the Hudson's Bay Company in North West River in the mid-1700s and only in Davis Inlet / Natuashish since 1771, when the Moravian Church set up the first mission at Nuneingoak on the Labrador coast.
 Danny Williams, the then Premier of Newfoundland and Labrador struck a deal on September 26, 2008, with Labrador's Innu to permit construction of Muskrat Falls Generating Station, a hydroelectric megaproject to proceed on the proposed Lower Churchill site.
-They also negotiated compensation for another project on the Upper Churchill, where large tracts of traditional Innu hunting lands were flooded.
+They also negotiated compensation for the existing project on the Upper Churchill, where large tracts of traditional Innu hunting lands had been flooded in the 1960s.
+The agreement was called the Tshash Petapen ("New Dawn") Agreement.

 Culture

 "Buckle up your children" sign in Innu-aimun language, in the Pointe-Parent reserve near Natasquan, Quebec.